-Investments not reported at fair value as of June 30, 2021 and 2020 consist of the State Board of Administration Florida PRIME.
+Investments not reported at fair value as of June 30, 2022 and 2021 consist of the State Board of Administration Florida PRIME.
 The Foundation's investment in the State Board of Administration Florida PRIME is recorded at amortized cost.
 The fair value of the Foundation's position in the pool is equal to the value of pooled shares.

-While the Foundation believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different estimate of fair value at the reporting date, and any differences may be material.
+While the Foundation believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different estimate of fair value at the reporting date.